bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 packet.
 NAPI (or "new-API") is the updated framework the Linux kernel uses to send and receive packets on network interfaces.
 It uses polling to periodically check the send and receive buffers and processes groups of packets at once instead of using interupts, which are less efficient.
+The function that will actually handle packet reception is `emac_napi_rtx`.

 ```c
 static int emac_probe(struct platform_device *pdev)